Stuart Forster heads to Cumbria and suggests 16 things to do in Sedbergh, England’s official book town.

 Go hiking on the Howgill Fells

 Be prepared for steep ascents out of Sedbergh onto the Howgills.
-Walks starts at Sedbergh Information Centre (72 Main Street) and head up along Settlebeck Gill to the hilltops of the Howgill Fells.
+Walks start at Sedbergh Information Centre (72 Main Street) and head up along Settlebeck Gill to the hilltops of the Howgill Fells.

 Allow a couple of hours for the 3.4-mile walk to the summit of Winder, at a height of 1,552 feet (473 metres).
 The walk involves 1,150 feet of vertical ascent.

-Plan up to five hours for the eight mile hike to the top of The Calf.
+Plan up to five hours for the eight-mile hike to the top of The Calf.
 The highest point of the Howgill Fells is at an altitude of 2,217 feet (676 metres).
-Is it named because it looks like a young, sleeping elephant or because you’ll be feeling you calf muscles the day after you climb it?
+Is it named because it looks like a young, sleeping elephant or because you’ll be feeling your calf muscles the day after you climb it?
 Hike it then decide for yourself.